creations-global/base/README.md

 Based on "Threagility" at https://github.com/Threagile/threagile

+Based on "How To Deploy a Go Web Application with Docker" at https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker

 This repository contains the **base** of the 'products' that will be released as part of Creations Global:

 - **Frame**: see https://github.com/creations-global/frame